-- Part 60 provides a warning drift limit for Daily Calibration Checks which is equal to the Performance Specification x 2 (see Chart) - Part 60 Goes on to say that if the analyzer were to exceed the warning limit for 5 consecutive days, the analyzer data would then be flagged as Out of Control and analyzer data is invalidated retroactively for the entire period starting with the first warning limit exceedance. - Part 75 does not provide a warning limit, instead 2 x the Part 75 Performance Specification results in an Out of Control Fail and analyzer data is invalidated.
+- Part 60 provides a warning drift limit for Daily Calibration Checks which is equal to the Performance Specification x 2 (see Chart) - Part 60 Goes on to say that if the analyzer were to exceed the warning limit for 5 consecutive days, the analyzer data would then be flagged as Out of Control and analyzer data is invalidated going forward.
+Data should be invalidated retroactively for the entire period starting with the first warning limit exceedance. - Part 75 does not provide a warning limit, instead 2 x the Part 75 Performance Specification results in an Out of Control Fail and analyzer data is invalidated.

-• Four Times the Performance Specification:
+Four Times the Performance Specification: